Roialfassi/ATM-Console/README.md

 - Changing their password

 The application securely loads customer data from a file (`customers.json`) and updates it upon exit to maintain changes.
+(if you want to try the one with the hashing it is in the folder)

 ## Installation & Setup
 ### Prerequisites